|8/2022 -||Independent international librarian, writer, adviser|

 Position: Director, Distributed National Electronic Resource.

-Management of the entire Jisc investment in information services.
+Managed the entire Jisc investment in national information services.

 Policy, funding and accountability oversight for national services (including 3 national data centers and several other operational services), the national content licensing program, a set of national advisory services, and a major R&D program (comprising over 40 projects).